 Hsieh, E. (2017).
 Cross-cultural care: When providers and patients do not share the same language.
 In B. F. Sharf, J. Yamasaki, & P. Geist-Martin (Eds.), Storied health and illness: Personal, cultural & political complexities (2nd ed.; pp. 69-71).
 Long Grove, IL: Waveland Press.

 Hsieh, E. (2017).
 The Model of Bilingual Health Communication: Theorizing interpreter-mediated medical encounters.
 In E. A. Jacobs & L. C. Diamond (Eds.), Providing health care in the context of language barriers: International perspectives (pp. 35-55).
-Bristol, UK: Multilingual Matters.
+Multilingual Matters.

 Hu, J. & Hsieh, E. (2018).
 Supportive relationships: Caring for our loved ones in cultural contexts.
 In A. du Pré & E. B. Ray & (Eds.), Real-life scenarios: A case study perspective on health communication (pp.79-84).
 Oxford University Press.